JpCurada/exploralytics/README.md

 Open an issue on GitHub if you run into problems or have suggestions.
 I check them regularly and try to help when I can.

 ---
 Note: This is an early release — I'm using it for my own work and sharing it in case others find it helpful.
 Expect updates and improvements as I add features I need.
+Looking for collaborators!